CyberSecAI/cve_cwe_rcm/scoring/hierarchical_scoring_system.md

 ### 1.4.
 Report Roadmap

 This report systematically addresses the design of the HCSS.

-Section 2 examines the relationship between CVEs and CWEs, focusing on the mapping process and its multi-label nature.
-Section 3 delves into the structure and semantics of the MITRE CWE hierarchy.
-Section 4 discusses the requirements and methods for creating reliable benchmark datasets.
-Section 5 reviews standard multi-label and specialized hierarchical classification evaluation metrics.
-Section 6 explores various methods for quantifying semantic distance within the CWE hierarchy.
-Section 7 analyzes existing practices in evaluating CWE assignment tools and related scoring systems.
-Section 8 presents the detailed design of the proposed HCSS, integrating findings from previous sections.
-Finally, Section 9 provides concluding remarks and suggests directions for future work.
+-  Section 2 examines the relationship between CVEs and CWEs, focusing on the mapping process and its multi-label nature.
+-  Section 3 delves into the structure and semantics of the MITRE CWE hierarchy.
+-  Section 4 discusses the requirements and methods for creating reliable benchmark datasets.
+-  Section 5 reviews standard multi-label and specialized hierarchical classification evaluation metrics.
+-  Section 6 explores various methods for quantifying semantic distance within the CWE hierarchy.
+-  Section 7 analyzes existing practices in evaluating CWE assignment tools and related scoring systems.
+-  Section 8 presents the detailed design of the proposed HCSS, integrating findings from previous sections.
+-  Section 9 provides concluding remarks and suggests directions for future work.
+-  Section 10 links to relevant research.

 ## 2. The CVE-CWE Ecosystem: Foundation and Mapping Dynamics